adavarski/k8s-vmware-terraform-kubespray/README.md

 The command above will automatically connect and log you in on the Administrative host.

 **Optional: Tweak Kubespray parameters**
-If you have chosen to not run Kubespray automatically during the deployment, you can now tweak the Kubespray sessions.
+If you have chosen to not run Kubespray automatically during the deployment (by default variables.tf:run_kubespray = "no"), you can now tweak the Kubespray sessions.
 The parameters are located in the following directory:

 `~/kubespray/inventory/k8s-on-vmware/`

-Once you're done with the settings, kick-off the Kubespray with the following command to deploy Kubernetes (by default variables.tf:run_kubespray = "no"):
+Once you're done with the settings, kick-off the Kubespray with the following command to deploy Kubernetes:

 `~/run-kubespray.sh`